Practice Makes Perfect Virtual Summer Learning

 One in six.
 According to a 2018 survey by the Census Bureau, that’s the number of kids who live in poverty in America.
 And while over 16% of children live in households with incomes well below the federal poverty guidelines, an even greater number live in families who struggle daily to make ends meet.

 Although education has long been touted as the great equalizer, it isn’t always equal among the array of American public and private schools.
-Low-income and minority children are more likely to attend run-down schools with less-experienced teachers.
+Children from low-income homes and children of color are are more likely to attend schools with less-experienced teachers and fewer resources.
 State and local governments also invest less in their education.
 The Education Trust finds that school districts with the highest rates of poverty receive about $1,000 (or 7%) less state and local funding per student than school districts with the lowest poverty rates.
-For minority students?
 The funding difference between districts who serve the most students of color and those who serve the fewest is $1,800.

-Funding aside, even before their first day of kindergarten, children in poverty face obstacles to academic success that leave them far behind their peers.
-Many low-income students lack the supportive school and home environments enjoyed by their higher-income classmates.
+Funding aside, even before their first day of kindergarten, children in poverty face obstacles to academic success.
+Many low-income students lack the supportive school environment and home resources enjoyed by their higher-income classmates.
 With less time for homework and fewer academic resources, the “learning gap” that exists between low- and high-income students widens with each successive year.
 And it only grows over the summer.
 The “summer slide,” or learning loss, that occurs over the summer months is more pronounced among low-income students, leaving them unprepared when it’s time to meet the challenges of a higher grade level.

 Eventually, the learning gap turns into the achievement gap.
 A 2007 study by Alexander, Entwisle, and Olson finds that 60% of high-income youth attend a four-year college by the age of 22, while only 7% of low-income students do.
 Similarly, only 9% of freshmen in the nation’s top 120 tier-one colleges are from families in the bottom half of America’s income range.
 Because employment and earnings improve with college degrees, the achievement gap leaves students at a serious economic disadvantage—one that can persist and be passed down for generations.